camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/02-web-applications/03-install-cockpit-tasklist.html.md

 **Note**: The distro already ships the applications.
 They may be accessed via `/camunda/app/cockpit` and `/camunda/app/tasklist`, respectively.

-The following steps are required to deploy the applications on a JBoss instance:
+The following steps are required to deploy the applications on a Tomcat instance:

 1. Download the camunda web application that contains both applications from [our server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/webapp/camunda-webapp-tomcat/).
    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-tomcat-$PLATFORM_VERSION.war`.